GaspardMacaux/Documentation_app/docs/source/multiple_datasets_analysis/heatmap_merge.rst

 .. warning::
    Be cautious when selecting too many genes or clusters, as this can result in dense heatmaps that are difficult to interpret.
 Focus on a subset of the most informative genes.

-**Applications of Heatmaps:**

-- **Pattern Recognition:** Identify clusters or conditions with unique gene expression signatures.
-- **Comparative Analysis:** Compare gene expression across different clusters or datasets to understand biological differences and similarities.